igorlima/unapologetic-snippets/docs/languages/node-js/debugging.md

 permalink: /docs/languages/node-js/debugging
 ---

+There are three main pillars of being a good software engineer: writing code, debugging code and reviewing code.

 > “The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do.” _Andrew Singer_

 > "Debugging is a separate skill from writing code.
 Writing code is creative, its like art.
 Debugging is like science, you need to formulate a small hypothesis and test it, then keep doing that till you've fixed the problem".